Welcome

 A Message from our Chief Residents

 Welcome and thank you for your interest in the Cleveland Clinic’s Anesthesiology Residency Program!
-We are so proud of the complexity and depth of the cases at our program, and are happy to be able to learn from some of the best Anesthesiologists in the country.
-We truly believe this is the best place to learn to become a World-Class Anesthesiologist, and can’t wait to meet you and share more about our fantastic program.
+We are so proud of the complexity and depth of the cases at our program and are happy to be able to learn from some of the best Anesthesiologists in the country.
+We truly believe this is the best place to learn to become a World-Class Anesthesiologist and can’t wait to meet you and share more about our fantastic program.

-Training and Curriculum
+Training and curriculum

-We provide a unique Clinical Base Year (PGY-1) that offers six months of anesthesia training throughout intern year.
-Our staff present lectures that focus on key topics for the ABA Basic and Advanced exams.
-These lectures are given during protected academic time on Thursdays where residents are relieved of their clinical duties to attend these lectures.
+We provide a unique Clinical Base Year (PGY-1) that offers six months of anesthesia training throughout the intern year.
+Our staff presents lectures that focus on key topics for the ABA Basic and Advanced exams.
+These lectures are given during protected academic time on Thursdays when residents are relieved of their clinical duties to attend these lectures.
 In addition, our program provides weekly grand rounds, simulation activities, practice OSCEs, and semi-annual mock oral boards.
 Within our department, research is encouraged but not required for our residents.
 For those who wish to pursue research, our program works closely with the Outcomes Research Department which is the largest anesthesiology research group in the nation.
 This department provides guidance and resources for our residents to achieve their research goals.

 The strength of our program is the diverse and complex clinical case exposure.
 The main facility includes more than eighty cardiac, thoracic, vascular, pediatric, and general ORs.
 Cleveland Clinic attracts medically complex patients worldwide and gives our residents the opportunity to care for a diverse patient population.
 Our residents gain exposure to a wide variety of surgical cases including but not limited to liver, kidney, small bowel, heart, and lung transplants, as well as complex heart and vascular cases.
 The “Cleveland Clinic Experience” gives our residents the confidence to handle any clinical scenario with ease and expertise upon completion of residency.

-A Day in the Life of Our Residents
+A day in the life of our residents

-Benjamin Brunell, MD |
+Serena Wong, MD |

-Eric Wang, MD |
+Sam Michalak, MD |

 Research Opportunities & Conferences

-Getting Involved with Research as a Resident:
+Getting involved with research as a resident

-Anesthesiologists in charge of Resident Research:
+Anesthesiologist in charge of resident research

-- Ehab Farag, MD, FRCA
+- Ehab Farag, MD, FRCA.

 Resident Research Coordinators

-Meeting Attendance and Presentations:
+Meeting attendance and presentations

-In order to meet the academic milestones of the residency program for graduation, residents are required to either publish at least one peer reviewed article or submit and present at least one abstract at a regional or national meeting during their four years of training.
+In order to meet the academic milestones of the residency program for graduation, residents are required to either publish at least one peer-reviewed article or submit and present at least one abstract at a regional or national meeting during their four years of training.

 Resources